allebb/conductor/README.md

 Out of the box this script will install and configure the following packages using aptitude:-

 * Nginx
-* PHP 8.5 (in addition to older versions including PHP 7.4, 8.1 and 8.4 - you can set your applications/sites to use this version if you need!)
+* PHP 8.5 (required by Conductor)
 * Git Client
+* CertBot (LetsEncrypt)

+The current Debian installers will also ask whether you want to install:

-* MariaDB
+* MySQL/MariaDB
 * Redis
-* Supervisor
-* CertBot (LetsEncrypt)
+* SupervisorD
+* Additional PHP versions for hosted applications

+If you choose not to install MySQL/MariaDB locally, Conductor records this in ``/etc/conductor.conf`` and will not ask database provisioning questions when creating or deleting applications.

 Optional post-install hardening: